cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### Why should we _not_ do this?

-The main reason why not to do this is because there are several ways to address the use-case without this feature.
+The main reason not to do this is because there are several ways to address the use-case without this feature.
 A few approaches are possible:

 #### Pre Synth Query